HOMETOWN -Beyond Pacific Ocean-

 HOMETOWN -Beyond Pacific Ocean- has built a new relationship and shows the possibility of collaborating between MICA students and the local community in the art field.

-After the project, the sketches were given to all the participants as gifts to show the appreciation of being a part of it.
-To listen to the full podcasts about their stories, please visit the HOMETOWN podcast Youtube list or Soundcloud list below.
+After the project, the sketches were given to all the participants as gifts in order to show the appreciation of being a part of it.
+To listen to the full podcasts about their stories, please visit the HOMETOWN podcast Youtube playlist!